warrenronsiek/dl4p/README.md

 Setup/Requirements
 ------------------
 * AWS keys with appropriate permissions stored in env vars on local machine
+* AWS cli installed and configured on local machine
 * Local uses java11, but java8 will probably work too.

 Usage